oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 export default App;
 ```

-The coded you added makes the following changes:
+The code you've added makes the following changes:

-- importing Bootstrap to style the application
+- Imports Bootstrap to style the application
 - prepare the application to use the `AppWithRouterAccess` method that you'll soon create
-- wrap the `BrowserRouter` component from `react-router-dom` so you can access the `Routes` and `Route` objects in child components
+- Wraps the `BrowserRouter` component from `react-router-dom` so you can access the `Routes` and `Route` objects in child components

 Add the `AppWithRouterAccess.jsx` file to your `src` directory and add the following code to it.